dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ### 7.4 Setting Environment Variables to test in the ACE Designer

-To get the credentials for the designer, we go to the ‘Manage’ tab in designer.
+To get the credentials for the designer, we go to the `Manage` tab in designer.

 ![image-20200617145700745](./images/image-20200617145700745.png)

-This gives us the values for running the following commands in the terminal. ‘export’ is unix-speak for ‘set the environment variable’
+This gives us the values for running the following commands in the terminal. `export` is unix-speak for ‘set the environment variable’

 export cp4ibasepath=https://ace-design-https-ace.apps.demo.ibmdte.net/Car_Insurance_Cognitive_API_Lab_Short